 DUI diversion programs, often referred to as first-offender programs or DUI diversion agreements, offer an alternative route for those faced with first-offense DUI charges.

-During June, July and August, Iowa roadways gain an increase in the presence of motorcyclists.
-In fact, beginning in spring as the snow melts and weather warms, many motorcycle enthusiasts cannot wait to get on the road.
+During June, July, and August, Iowa roadways gain an increase in the presence of motorcyclists.
+In fact, beginning in spring as the snow melts and the weather warms, many motorcycle enthusiasts cannot wait to get on the road.
 All riders are obligated to carry a motorcycle license and to adhere to traffic laws, especially those specifically regarding motorcycles.
 If you’re an operator or passenger, you’ll want to follow all safety recommendations to reduce the chance of collision and injury.

 Whether you’re operating a motorcycle or riding as a passenger, there’s little to nothing you can do about another motorist’s behavior on the road.
 An operator might be able to create distance between his or her motorcycle and another vehicle if the other driver is exhibiting dangerous behavior; however, that’s not always possible.

 Motorists Can Help Motorcyclists and Their Passengers Stay Safe